Chicken Curry With Coconut Milk

 • Olive oil.
 For sautéeing.

 • Chicken broth.
 To thin out the broth.
-I suggest using a low-sodium chicken broth since salt can get added later.
+I suggest using a low-sodium chicken broth since salt can be added later.

 How to make chicken curry with coconut milk

-Step 2- Cook the aromatics.
-In a large skillet, add the olive oil.
-Once hot, add the onion and cook for several minutes.
-Add the garlic, ginger, and curry spice blend and pan fry for 1-2 minutes.
+Step 1- Add the onion to an oiled skillet and cook for several minutes.
+Add the garlic, ginger, curry spice blend and pan fry for 1-2 minutes.

-Step 4- Add cornstarch.
-If the curry isn’t thick enough, mix the cornstarch with a splash of cold water to make a slurry.
-Stir the slurry into the curry until combined.
+Step 4- Stir the slurry into the curry until combined.
 Stir in the coconut milk, remove the pan from the heat, and serve.

 • Cut the chicken into even pieces.
 So they all cook evenly.

-• Add more tomato flavor.
-Mix in 1-2 tablespoons of tomato paste for a stronger, more pronounced tomato flavor.
+• To add more tomato flavor, mix in 1-2 tablespoons of tomato paste for a stronger, more pronounced flavor.

 • Use other cuts of chicken.
 I’ve made this recipe with chicken thighs and even leftover rotisserie chicken, and let me tell you, it tastes great no matter what!